YPL Book Group, led by Leslie Altman, meets the 3rd Thursday of the month at 2 PM. Newcomers always welcome. Meets in the Simpkins Reading Room.

 September: The Chancellor: The Remarkable Odyssey of Angela Merkel by Kati Marton

-August: Octopus Month
+August: Octopus Month ______________

 Looking Ahead YPL Book Group